-The cost or price to paint a house professionally in the Brisbane area can vary depending on a number of difference circumstances, however the overall process is generally the same with the exception of additional preparation or full application of primers & sealers.
+The cost or price to paint a house professionally in Brisbane can vary depending on a number of difference circumstances, however the overall process is generally the same with the exception of additional preparation or full application of primers & sealers.

-In this guide we will be touching on the costs associated with painting the inside of a house professionally, we will also touch on some of the reasoning behind some of the possible extra costs you may see when getting professional Brisbane painters to quote on your next painting project.
+In this guide we will be touching on the costs associated with painting the interior of a house professionally, we will also touch on some of the reasoning behind some of the possible extra costs you may see when getting professional Brisbane painters to quote on your next painting project.

-Painting The Interior Of A House
+Painting the Interior of a House

 A standard plasterboard home is simple and quiet affordable due to it being a relatively straight forward project without many variables, however as the requirements change and the project becomes more detailed the price will increase.
 This is particularly evident in “Queenslander” & heritage type homes as the tongue & groove panels, intricate architraves & high ceilings add considerable amounts of labour to the overall painting process.